 Not surprisingly, this “one of many” mantra puts me in my place.

 I’m not saying that I am not unique or valuable, because I am.
+And there is a big purpose for my life and I believe an unique calling.
 But it does force me to recognize that if my story is going to have any meaning, it must be in a much larger context than simply me, I who will fade like a flower and become dust.

 How Does Embracing Humility Change the World?